 Architect's rendering of one of the new classrooms for the Church of the Epiphany Day School (CEDS).

 Architect's rendering of the Roof Terrace for the Church of the Epiphany Day School (CEDS) and parish events.

 Q: Why is all this happening?

 Church of the Epiphany is a vibrant and growing parish but just does not have enough space for its ministry, outreach programs and Day School.
-If you have opened a closet or looked closely at the back of the nave, Epiphany’s current state of crowding is very apparent.
-Storage is a luxury.
-Moving one block west will also give Epiphany an additional 15,000 square feet and some much needed breathing room.
-The proceeds from this sale will allow Epiphany to renovate the property at 351 East 74th Street, close its intractable and unsustainable operating budget gap, and grow its ministry within the community.
+Moving one block west will give Epiphany an additional 15,000 square feet and some much needed office space, classrooms and meeting rooms.
+Proceeds from the sale will allow Epiphany to renovate the property at 351 East 74th Street, close its intractable and unsustainable operating budget gap, and grow its ministry within the community.